ytaek-oh/retriever/README.md

 - This takes approximately 7 hours with 4 GPUs, consuming less than 24GB VRAM per GPU.
 - This produces a FAISS index file named `shutterstock_1m` on `./output/faiss/construct_shutterstock_1m`.
 Please move it to `${DATA_PATH}/shutterstock/knn_storage`.
 - The resulting file processed by ours can be found [here](https://drive.google.com/drive/folders/11i0mryEzcYzSj7Vova9yORh5Vxwzau3M?usp=sharing), but the shutterstock indices might be slightly different depending on the downloaded Shutterstock dataset.
-- Later, please make sure that the absolute paths are all correct in all the configuration files contained on `nice/configs/datasets`.
+- Later, please make sure that the absolute paths are all correct in all the configuration files contained on `nice/configs/datasets`. <br /><br />

 5. For each of the examples in the NICE splits, assign the indices of the shutterstock1m samples based on the constructed FAISS index file by executing following commands respectively.
 Please make sure that the variables for data path are correct for the following configuration files.
 ```